-The paper application is graded using a point system.
+The application and all it's components are graded using a point system.
 Information from the applicants cumulative GPA, prerequisite GPA, completion of general education requirements, completion of clinical observations and essays will be used.
 Top tier candidates are offered an interview.

 What are the interviews like?

 Selected applicants will be interviewed by a panel of seven to ten imaging professionals from the university and the community.
 The applicant must personally appear to the panel in Anchorage or Fairbanks for their interview.
-Arrangements will be made for a video conference interview in Ketchikan, Juneau, Bethel, and Kenai.
-If you have questions, please contact the program assistant at (907) 786-4930.
+Arrangements will be made for a video conference interview in Ketchikan, Juneau, Bethel, Kenai and out of state applicants.
+If you have questions, please contact the program assistant at (907) 786-6929.

 How will I know if I have been accepted?

-Students will be sent a letter of acceptance or denial.
+Students will be sent a letter of acceptance or denial via email.
 The entire application process from the May deadline takes approximately six (6) weeks.